Some Thoughts on Improv

 Clearly there are many approaches to improv.
 For me, it boils down to play, with an orientation toward theater rather than, though not completely separate from, comedy.
 If funny comes, great.
 If it doesn't, also great.

 The core being striving for heightened moments of authenticity.
 Heightened because that's why we perform/watch, to experience something we don't experience everyday.
-If one is drinking a cup of coffee on stage, what else is going on, internally or externally?
 Authentic because when we believe ourselves in whatever character develops, so much rich ground is laid out for us, our scene partners, and the audience.

 I see the gateway to this being character, heavily supported by the other key elements of relationship, place, objective/why, etc. Just as we see in all performance mediums, characters can be subtle or wild, always with an aim toward authenticity.
 As Stella Adller wrote and was fond of bellowing while pounding her desk (as seen in videos of her teaching) - acting comes from the soul, not the words.